Tiim/Tiim.github.io/README.md

 # Big credits to Tim Bachmann for providing the source code for this project!

-I love simplicity of Vue and wanted to match the look and feel of your personal site
+I love the simplicity of Vue and wanted to match the look and feel of your personal site

 Here's the original README.md ...